 A firewall keeps unwanted Internet traffic away from a LAN's PCs.
 A router that's using NAT (network address translation) creates a simple firewall between the internal LAN and the Internet.
 The site's Network Administrator can configure the router so that some traffic on specific IP ports can be directed to a single computer or other device on the LAN.
-This is port forwarding - also known as PAT (port address translation).
+This is port forwarding - also called PAT (port address translation).

-If you or your customer will be connecting to the NSP remotely using ESI System Programmer or VIP, the customer's Internet router must be configured to forward ports 59002 through 59008 to the NSP's IP address.
+If you or your customer will be connecting to the NSP remotely using IP Server 900 Web ESI System Programmer or VIP 7, the customer's router must be configured to forward ports as detailed on page Error!
+Reference source not found.L.2.1